aamnah/notes/src/blog/14_days_social_isolation.md

 - Overall, i am happy i decided to finally work on my room.
 Been putting this off for a long time.
 I'm happy that i'm doing what i want, and i'm happy that i have the capacity to do so.
 - Looking forward to having a proper media center setup in the room.
 And having more room to walk around
 - Next project?
 Painting the room!
 Been waiting for summer so it dries off quickly and i don't have to stay in the room with wet paint.
 Kind of decided on a color too, something pastel..

+## Day 14

+- Morale was strangely low after a very productive yesterday.
+I think the tiredness set in the next day.
+- Watched four episodes of _Interior Design Masters_
+- Looked at paint shades for the room
+- Moved morrre furnniture.
+Not really happy with how much space that darn dressing table is taking, and making it difficult to get an empty wall to put the TV on
+- Workout included moving furniture
+- Practices uke a little

+## Day 15

+- Morale is seriously low, don't feel like working at all.
+Took two days off to work on morale.
+- Will probably end up doing _home maintenance_ projects..
+The windows need cleaning..
+- Didn't clean windows.. ended up going on a grocery haul instead.
+Met my coleague and went grocery shopping.
+Was out of coffee.
+And cream.
+A creative out of coffee is never a good thing

+## Day 16

+- worked mainly.
+Mostly uneventful day
+- worked a few hours on the new design on aamnah.com in Figma.
+Added styles for Testimonials.
+So now i have two parts done, i.e.the contact form and thetestimonials section.
+Need to add a section about work or projects on Github and then i'll be mostly done.

+## Day 17

+- Did the _Hello World_ of [CodeCademy's C# course](https://www.codecademy.com/learn/learn-c-sharp) (and streamed the process).
+10% done with that course.
+Plan on doing an hour of C# every day till i finish that course.
+- watched different prgramming streams on Twitch.
+Got noticed on 3 (Gatsbyjs, csharpfritz, Lana_Lux).
+They said my name on screem (fangirl moment).
+- finally called _Ami Jan_ today.
+Been meaning to but kept forgetting..
+- Fiigured out how to do Team Libraries in Figma.
+Now i can use the same colors within different projects and have them in sync without having to open the other file to copy that color code.
+Same for components.
+Awesome!